Shooting Now 'Contained' At High School Near Houston; Injuries Confirmed

 A student at the school told the station she had been sitting in art class when someone entered with a gun and began firing.
 The student said she fled — and that she saw a student who had been wounded in the leg.

+"It's been happening everywhere," Paige said.
+"I always felt like eventually it would happen here.
+I wasn't surprised, I was just scared."

+Officers from the Galveston County Sheriff's Office and the nearby Harris County Sheriff's Office responded to the scene; so did agents from the federal Bureau of Alcohol, Tobacco, Firearms and Explosives.

-As they exited the school, students left behind their backpacks to be checked by police, and then filed onto a nearby grassy area.
+As they exited the school, students left behind their backpacks to be checked by police, and then filed onto a nearby grassy area alongside row of school buses.
 Images from the scene showed that some students were then searched by officers.

 The same school was the site of a false alarm about a shooting back in February.
 In that case, students and teachers reported hearing "popping sounds" outside, as Houston Public Media reported.